 Professor Nigel Weatherill - biography

 Professor Weatherill has undertaken research visits to many countries and was appointed Adjunct Professor at the National Science Foundation Engineering Research Centre in Mississippi where he spent the year in 2001.
 For three years he was Scientist-in-Residence at the Institute for High Performance Computing in Singapore.
 He has over 300 publications in journals and conference papers.
-He is the Co-Editor of the International Journal for Numerical Methods in Fluids published by Wileys.
-His main research interests are in high speed compressible flows of relevance to aerospace engineering but has also published work in the areas of environmental modeling and bio-engineering.
+He was the Co-Editor of the International Journal for Numerical Methods in Fluids published by Wileys from 1998 to 2011.
+His main research interests are in high speed compressible flows of relevance to aerospace engineering, but he has also published work in the areas of environmental modeling and bio engineering.

 He has worked with business and industry throughout his career, working with both large multi-national companies and SMEs in the UK and overseas.
 He has a passion for teaching and has taught a wide range of topics from mathematics to project management.
 Whilst at the University of Birmingham he was the executive lead of the National HE STEM (Science, Technology, Engineering and Mathematics) Programme for England and Wales.
 The aims of the project were to promote and widen access to HE in STEM disciplines, innovative curriculum development and STEM skills for employment.

 He is a Fellow of the Royal Aeronautical Society and the Institute of Mathematics and Its Applications.
 He is a Chartered Mathematician, Chartered Engineer and Chartered Scientist.
 In 1996 he was awarded a DSc from the University of Southampton for his work on computational fluid dynamics.
-In 2003 he was elected a Fellow of the Royal Academy of Engineering.
+He was elected a Fellow of the Royal Academy of Engineering in 2003 and a Fellow of the Royal Society of Arts in 2012.

 Professor Weatherill is married to Barbara and has two children, George and Laura.
 Outside work his interests include fly-fishing, hill walking and music.